KerorinNorthFox/osu-framework-wiki-ja/Dependency-Injection.md

 /// <summary>
 /// A class which caches something for use by children.
 /// </summary>
-public class MyGame : Game
+public partial class MyGame : Game
 {
     [Cached]
     protected readonly MyStore Store = new MyStore();